Don't Know Where to Start? You're in the Right Place.

 Build Your Credentials Folder

 Keep physical and digital copies of every certificate — BOSIET, TWIC, MMC, H2S, SafeGulf, medical clearance.
 Employers will ask for copies immediately.
-A disorganized applicant loses jobs to organized ones.
+A disorganized applicant loses jobs to an organized one every time.

 Target Gulf of Mexico First